cxw620/rust-polyglot/docs/ownership.rst

 The borrow checker is (supposed to be) sound, but not complete.
 The scope of its (in)completeness is not documented (and is probably not possible to document in a reasonable way).
-This incompletnesss is often encountered in practice.
+This incompleteness is often encountered in practice.

 When you find your program is rejected by the borrow checker, the right approach is to flail semi-randomly